jebarpg/node-sample-env-generator/README.md

 # node-sample-env-generator
-Creates a .sample-env file with all the entries from your .env file without the information after the = sign using nodejs.
+Creates a .sample-env file with all the entries from your .env file without the information after the = sign using NodeJS.
 Comments are preserved.
 The .sample.env file is made to be a safe file to commit to your git repo.

 # Install
 ```